threefoldfoundation/info_sdk/src/3bot_sysadmin/3bot_admin.md

 ### Wallets

-Your 3Bot comes in handy with a built-in [__3Bot Wallets__](3bot_wallet.md), listing all your existing 3Bot wallets, with the option to create a new wallet or import an existing one from the Stellar network (mainnet or testnet, aligned with the network that hosts your 3Bot).
+Your 3Bot comes in handy with built-in [__3Bot Wallets__](3bot_wallet.md), listing all your existing 3Bot wallets, with the option to create a new wallet or import an existing one from the Stellar network (mainnet or testnet, aligned with the network that hosts your 3Bot).

 Please go to [__3Bot Wallets__](3bot_wallet.md) to learn more.